 About

-My friends call me Piper or Pipes but Joanna or any nicknames derivative of that will work!
+My friends call me Piper, Annie, Josie, or Pipes but Joanna or any nicknames you can come up with will work!

-My current research is in dynamic Monte Carlo neutron transport for high performance/heterogeneous compute systems enabled by Python.
-This research is part of the Center for Exascale Monte Carlo Neutron Transport (CEMeNT) which is funded by the NNSA, through which I will get to run computer programs on some of the largest supercomputers in the world!
-I also work on developing transient deterministic neutron transport algorithms for GPU computations.
+I’m a a recent graduate of Oregon State University where I got my PhD in mechanical engineering with an option in thermal fluid sciences and a minor in nuclear engineering.
+I defended on June 9th of 2025.
+My research through grad school and continuing on is in time-dependent Monte Carlo neutron transport for high performance/heterogeneous compute systems enabled by Python.
+This research was part of the Center for Exascale Monte Carlo Neutron Transport (CEMeNT) which was funded by the NNSA, through which I got to run transport problems on some of the largest supercomputers in the world at that time!
+I also worked on developing transient deterministic neutron transport algorithms for GPU computations.

 While in grad school I have worked at Advanced Micro Devices (AMD) in Data Center GPU solutions, and Los Alamos National Lab (XCP-3 & CCS-2) adding functionality to production radiation transport codes.
 Before that in undergrad I interned at Argonne and Thomas Jefferson National Labs where I worked on superconducting and conventional particle accelerator magnet design and optimization.

-In my free time I like to volunteer at the historic Whiteside Theater in Corvallis, make a pretty good pun every now and again, and hang out with my dog Rudy (Shar-Pie Shepherd mix of some kind) and my roommate’s dog Pamela (German Shorthair Pointer) pictured below.
+In my free time I like to volunteer at the historic Whiteside Theater in Corvallis, make a pretty good pun every now and again, go thrifting, and hang out with my dog Rudy (Pitt Bull, Shar-Pie, Super Mutt mix) and my roommate’s dog Pamela (German Shorthair Pointer) pictured below.
+Rudy actually did a DNA test to figure out some of this stuff.
+You can see his results here

 Rudy was adopted from Heartland Humane Society and I could not recommend them more if you’re looking for a fury friend in the mid Willamette valley area.